2025 Pennsylvania elections

 The 2025 Pennsylvania elections took place on November 4, 2025, to hold judicial retention votes and fill numerous county, local, and municipal offices.
 The necessary primary elections were held on May 20, 2025.
-In addition, special elections for legislative vacancies could be held at various times in 2025.
+In addition, two special elections for legislative vacancies were held during the year.

+Elections for open seats on the Pennsylvania Superior Court and Pennsylvania Commonwealth Court were won by Democratic Party candidates Brandon Neuman and Stella Tsai, respectively.
+Retention elections for three Democratic justices on the Pennsylvania Supreme Court also saw success despite a Republican Party effort against their retention.
+The statewide wins for Democrats, in addition to success in local races, led to the 2025 elections being dubbed a "blue wave."